appmutuus/appmutuus-refine-project-board/README.md

 VITE_STRIPE_SECRET_KEY=
 ```

+### HTTPS configuration

+To run the Stripe server over HTTPS, provide paths to your SSL key and certificate using the `SSL_KEY_PATH` and `SSL_CERT_PATH` environment variables.
+When these variables are set, the server will start with HTTPS; otherwise it falls back to HTTP.

 ## Job creation form

 A basic job creation form is available at `/jobs/new`.
 It validates input with Zod and stores new jobs in Supabase.